cardano-lightning/pyken/README.md

 # pyken

-WIP: FFI into Aiken bluprints from Python with ease.
+WIP: FFI into Aiken blueprints from Python with ease.

 ## Example

-Here is our fancy `hello.ak` world example in Aiken which we want to call from
+Here is our fancy `hello.ak` example in Aiken which we want to call from Python:
-Python:

 ```aiken
 use aiken/builtin.{append_string}